HW & FB Tompkins: Architectural careers

-In 1914 The Tompkin's completed another department store, for Treadways in Chapel Street, Prahran, which had become a major shopping strip with many department stores.
-Called the Colossuem, the design was clearly inspired by Selfridges in Oxford Street in London, completed a few years before, a commercial version of Neoclassicism, featuring giant order columns, and a large cornice.
-This was the first example of the Neoclassical revival that came to dominate Melbourne commercial architecture in the 1920s.
-Following the hiatus of WW1, their next most prominent project was the Herald and Weekly Times Building, Flinders Street, in a stripped back version of Neoclassical, with tall Ionic pilasters.
+In 1914, the Tompkins brothers completed another department store, for Treadways in Chapel Street, Prahran, which had become a major shopping strip with many department stores.
+Called the Colossuem, the design was clearly inspired by Selfridges in Oxford Street in London, completed a few years before, a commercial version of Neoclassical Revival architecture, featuring giant order columns, and a large cornice.
+This was the first example of the Neoclassical Revival that came to dominate Melbourne commercial architecture in the 1920s.
+Following the hiatus of World War I, their next most prominent project was the Herald and Weekly Times Building, Flinders Street, in a stripped back version of Neoclassical Revivalism, with tall Ionic pilasters.
 The first stage was completed in 1921, with a doubling in size in 1928.
 Other important designs in this mode include the Bank of Australasia, corner of Russell Street and Flinders Lane (1923), Myer Lonsdale Street expansion (1926), and the National Bank chambers in Geelong (1928).
-In this period they also designed some Gothic style churches, and some private homes.
+In this period they also designed some Gothic Revival-style churches, and some private homes.